justDabuK/file_splitter/README.md

 # File splitter
+The script has two modes one for chart files and one for cluster files.

+## chart
-The script splits the data entries by genes, and writes them into a file containing all entries and into sub files that contain only 50 data rows each.
+The `chart` mode splits the data entries by genes, and writes them into a file containing all entries and into sub files that contain only 50 data rows each.

+## cluster
+The `cluster` mode splits the cluster file into chart like files, each containing the data of one cluster.
+The cluster info is added as additional columns.
+Afterwards each chart like file gets handled like the usual chart files.

 ## Requirements
 You need to have python 2.7 installed.
 You can test this by executing